thaliproject/CI/README.md

 For details, see the 'App Distribution Guide', section [Maintaining Your Signing Identities and Certificates](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html).

+_Note:_ Make sure that the private key used to sign the application has proper access:
+- Go to Keychain, select System keychain and expand the certificate node (iPhone Developer).
+- Right click on the private key and choose Get Info.
+On the Access Control tab choose _Allow all applications to access this item_.

+When adding certificates using Xcode, it may happen that the private keys are stored both in the _login_ and in the _System_ keychains.
+Make sure that the key used for signing is stored only in the _System_ keychain, as the build is executed via the SSH with no access to the UI.
+Inproper setting will cause the signing to fail with an error "User interaction is not allowed."

 ##### Other settings

 1. Update the bashrc and .bash_profile with: